rlmv/cnt-signup/readme.md

 "Sign up for trips" page layout:
 --------------------------------

 Leaders and heelers see the same thing.

 This lists all trips which meet all of the below conditions...
 * In the future
 * Has a leader
 * The user has not signed up for

-The leader's name should be a `mailto` email link Signing up puts you on a waitlist (via the `WaitlistTrippeeSignup` association) as a trippee.
+The leader's name should be a `mailto` email link.

+Signing up puts you on a waitlist (via the `WaitlistTrippeeSignup` association) as a trippee.

 "Lead a trip" page layout:
 ------------------------------

 ### Leaders see:
 1. Add trip section
 2. Claim a trip section